Location: San Diego, CA ●

 Is soft or declining enrollment keeping you up at night?
 Not sure what’s causing it?
 Get the “big picture” view of the factors most impacting your hard-income bottom line: your market position, your school culture, and the way you take care of your primary constituents—students and their families.

 Join this workshop to walk through a root-cause analysis framework designed for private-independent schools.
 Learn how to collect and use data to determine what is driving—and challenging—your enrollment outcomes.
 Pinpoint specific strategies to address each factor affecting your enrollment.
-Walk away from the workshop with an enrollment management plan that focuses on your school’s unique needs, including three year-long goals with specific tactics/strategies designed to help you achieve them.
+Walk away from the workshop with an enrollment management plan that focuses on your school’s unique needs, including three year-long goals with specific tactics and strategies designed to help you achieve them.

 - Discover your school’s primary competitive edge in the private-independent school marketplace—and position yourself as an educational influencer within your immediate market.